MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-register-new-items.md

 ## <a name="manage-inventory-in-warehouses"></a>Manage inventory in warehouses

 When you register a new item, you will see fields that are related to warehouse management, especially on the **Warehouse** FastTab.
-If your organisation does not use the warehouse management capabilities in [!INCLUDE [prodshort](includes/prodshort.md)], then you can ignore those fields.
+If your organisation does not use the warehouse management capabilities in [!INCLUDE [prod_short](includes/prod_short.md)], then you can ignore those fields.

 If your organisation later sets up warehouse management, in most cases, you must then go back to each existing item to make sure that it has the right information in the various fields, so that the warehouse processes can run as expected.
-This information can includes fields such as **Warehouse Class Code** or **Put-away Template Code** .
+This information can includes fields such as **Warehouse Class Code** or **Put-away Template Code**.
 For more information, see [Design Details: Warehouse Setup](design-details-warehouse-setup.md).

 ## <a name="see-also"></a>See Also